Anonymous Crypto Wallet Moves $616M Worth Of Bitcoin - Benzinga

-$616 million worth of Bitcoin was sent to an unknown recipient, with Bitcoin wallet address: 3Q9CZgPvqNakN8JYe4SCtZrvk42v6Kkj36
+$616 million worth of Bitcoin was sent to an unknown recipient, with Bitcoin wallet address: 3Gs4seh4zdDSGhkktuZBc19GEbQ8bQnVnE

 Why it matters: Cryptocurrency whales that own millions of dollars in Bitcoin tend to move markets single-handedly.
 If the whale decides to exit this Bitcoin position, there could be enough market impact to push down the price of BTC.
 It takes about $15 to $30 million of sell pressure to move the price of Bitcoin down 2% on any given exchange.